 With dual enrollment, a student is enrolled in two academic institutions, such as high school and college, at the same time.
 The credits earned at the higher institution can apply to both the college or university and the high school degree requirements.
 (It should be noted that many high schools offer “dual enrollment courses” taught at the high school for college credit but that are not necessarily taught by college faculty.
 These are different from programs such as TROY’s that offer college-level classes taught by the University faculty and open for enrollment to high school students.)

 An example of this would be an upper secondary English class in high school required for a high school diploma, and English 1101, an equivalent commonly required course at the freshman college level for most majors.
-“Instead of taking that class in high school and then again in college,” James says, “if a student takes the class just once at the college level, they’re getting that dual credit — both on their high school transcript and on their college transcript.”
+“Rather than repeat the course,” Pritchett says, “have the students obtain college credit the first time the course is taken.”

 Are Advanced Placement (AP) Courses Similar to Dual Enrollment Courses?